-For more information, assistance and guidance you may -
+For more information, assistance, and guidance you may -

-- visit the SARS website; - contact the SARS National Service Centre (only between 8am and 4.30pm South African time except on Wednesdays when the service centre can be called between 9am and 4.30pm) - - if calling locally, on 0800 00 7277; or - → if calling from abroad, on +27 11 602 2093visit your local SARS service centre after making an appointment via the SARS website; - have a virtual consultation with a SARS consultant by making an appointment via the SARS website: - visit your nearest SARS service centre, after making an appointment via the SARS website; or
+- visit the SARS website; - contact the SARS National Service Centre (only between 8am and 4.30pm South African time except on Wednesdays when the service centre can be called between 9am and 4.30pm) - - > if calling locally, on 0800 00 7277; or - ➢ if calling from abroad, on +27 11 602 2093; - have a virtual consultation with a SARS consultant by making an appointment via the SARS website; - visit your nearest SARS service centre after making an appointment via the SARS website;

-For further commentary, see the Comprehensive Guide to Advance Tax Rulings.
+1 For further commentary, see the Comprehensive Guide to Advance Tax Rulings.

-&lt;sup>2 For further commentary, see the VAT Rulings Process Reference Guide.
+2 For further commentary, see the VAT Rulings Process Reference Guide.

-Navigate to Legal Counsel ⇒ Legal Counsel Publications ⇒ Find a Guide, and select the category Tax Administration (for the guide relating to advanced tax rulings) or Value-Added Tax (VAT) (for the guide relating to VAT rulings.
+3 Navigate to Legal Counsel ⇒ Legal Counsel Publications ⇒ Find a Guide, and select the category Tax Administration (for the guide relating to advanced tax rulings) or Value-Added Tax (VAT) (for the guide relating to VAT rulings.